Please ensure Javascript is enabled for purposes of website accessibility

 Sport is an Australian way of life.
 It brings people together, transcending differences in language, ability, culture, and beliefs, and provides physical, social, and economic benefits.

-Threats to a sport’s integrity can include competition-manipulation, doping and behaviours that impact people’s positive experience of sport, such as discrimination or abuse.
+Threats to a sport’s integrity can include competition manipulation and sports gambling, doping, the improper use of drugs and medicine, and behaviours that impact people’s positive experience of sport, such as discrimination or abuse, including against children.

-Integrity in sport means that athletes, officials, supporters, and fans can participate and celebrate sport, confident in the knowledge that they are part of a safe, ethical, and inclusive environment.
+Integrity in sport means that participants, officials, supporters, and fans can participate in and enjoy sport, confident in the knowledge that they are part of a safe, fair, and inclusive environment.

-Australian Sporting Alliance for people with disabilities (ASAPD) together with the nine Australian National Sporting Organisations for Disabilities (NSOD) takes integrity seriously.
+Australian Sporting Alliance for People with a Disability (ASAPD) together with the eight Australian National Sporting Organisations for Disabilities (NSOD) takes sport integrity seriously and in September 2023, ASAPD adopted the National Integrity Framework.

 All our members and participants have an obligation to protect and maintain the integrity of sport, as well as the health and wellbeing of our athletes.